Alice C. Linsley

 Hathor-Meri was the patroness of metal workers.
 A Canaanite temple dedicated to Hathor was discovered at the southwestern edge of Mt.
 Timnah by Professor Beno Rothenberg of Hebrew University.
 Timnah is the site of the oldest copper mines in the ancient Near East.

 The Y symbol is found in the Oasis North Arabian scripts and in the "Canaanite" alphabet shown in the chart below.
+Hebrew was one of the language that developed from the Canaanite.

 The ancient Nilo-Saharans, the Egyptians, and the Canaanites regarded the Sun as the emblem of the Creator and believed that the sun's rays inseminate the earth and give life.
 Today we know from science that there would be no life on earth without the Sun.